THE

 18

 "...commercial interest tends to 'suffocate' spiritual life in principle, moral imperatives are not adhered to in politics...The notion of freedom has been diverted to unbridled passion, in other words, in the direction of the forces of evil (so that nobody's "freedom" would be limited!)."
-(Alexander Solzhenitsyn Harvard, 8 June 1978) (Parenthesis in original).

 To be clear, it is not the economic freedom of the individual to secure his livelihood by his own talent and effort through business enterprise, nor is it the efficiency and allocation principles of the free market that necessarily subvert democracy, but the logically inescapable end-achievements of unequal power and privilege that result from a failure to regulate self-interested economic behavior for democratic outcomes.
 Deregulation and tax cuts and small government ("Government is the problem") are the cries of the fear-based brain, greedily wishing to escape the implications of "created equal."

 ("Fear-based brain" does not refer to the feeling of fear.
-The emotion of fear in discussing brain neurology refers to the pre-conscious reflex of the amygdala to sensory information from the environment perceived as threat; whereupon the amygdala sends alarms to other brain regions which initiate various physiological and neurological responses.
+The emotion of fear in discussing brain neurology refers to the unconscious reflex of the amygdala to sensory information from the environment perceived as threat; whereupon the amygdala sends alarms to other brain regions which initiate various physiological and neurological responses.
 When all this is occurring in the very early years of life brain structure and function are profoundly effected.
 And when the fear emotion is excessive the structure of conservative anti-other, xenophobic selfishness is being formed.
 The feeling of fear occurs when the neocortex consciously receives the alarm message and decides there is reason to be afraid).

 19